 Why Pine Ridge?

 Gundersen Health System and Native American leaders in South Dakota selected the Pine Ridge Reservation for the Global Partners partnership because of the vital need for medical and specialty services, educational support and community development initiatives.
-Current data demonstrates the need for continued
+Current data demonstrates the need for continued assistance:

 - The life expectancy for men is just 48 years; for women it is 52 years.